hnjw-png/battleships/README.md

 * 7 rows, 7 columns, no way of clicking out of the board.

 * Here I have created a board using object orinenatated programming, using the def_init_(self) method.
+This creates a object, then I create a computer board

 * The board itself will reapppear updated with previous guesses for each turn.
+I do this by call

 * I have hidden the ships in the computers board so to speak, and the user has to find them on their board.